YimiaoYuan09/Arrested_and_Charged_Persons/README.md

 ## Overview

-This repo is an analysis of the trend of arrested and charged persons from 2014 to 2022, using the dataset from [Open Data Toronto] (https://open.toronto.ca/dataset/police-annual-statistical-report-arrested-and-charged-persons/).
+This repo is an analysis of the trend of arrested and charged persons from 2014 to 2022, using the dataset from [Open Data Toronto](https://open.toronto.ca/dataset/police-annual-statistical-report-arrested-and-charged-persons/).

 ## File Structure